Vchekryzhov/html-to/README.md

 Headless browser will be start from Rails public path, all local assets should be access in the public folder.

 # Runner
-gem is used sidekiq worker and work at backround you need, run you sidekiq.
+gem use sidekiq worker and work at background. you need, to start your sidekiq.